nauvane/babelish/content/docs/Learning with information technologies/What computers can do/index.md

 The web forms part of the internet, or the network of all connected networks.
 When you go online, for example via WiFi, you connect to a **local area network**.
 This network is in turn connected to innumerable other networks via specialized **gateways** and **servers**.

 A webpage is located in a web domain, in other words a computer or group of computers that form a local area network of their own, and are likewise connected through a web server to the Internet.
-To connect to such a page, you activate, as you well know, a [hyperlink](/docs/tips/working-with-links) which contains the web address of the domain and page in question.
+To connect to such a page, you can activate, as you well know, a [hyperlink](/docs/tips/working-with-links) which contains the web address of the domain and page in question.

 {{< figure src="/images/hyperlink.png" caption="Activating a hyperlink" alt="Activating a hyperlink" width="80%">}}